Columba Krebs: Biography

-Lectures and presentations
+She took the name Columba Krebs when signing her paintings and writings, probably related to the constellation Columba, which is the focal point of several Egyptian pyramids.

-She gave presentations on “The Mysteries of Man and the Universe” illustrated with color slides,"The Mysteries of.
-Human Nature," stressing' phenomena such as mental telepathy and kindred experiences.
-Mrs. Krebs Culverwell even dressed in Oriental costume, to give an illustrated lecture on “Symbolic Art of Life's Marvels.”
+She gave presentations on “The Mysteries of Man and the Universe” illustrated with color slides, and "The Mysteries of Human Nature," stressing' phenomena such as mental telepathy and kindred experiences.
+Krebs even dressed in Oriental costume, to give an illustrated lecture on “Symbolic Art of Life's Marvels.”